 It’s easy to see why San Francisco del Quito is a World Heritage gem and a UNESCO World Heritage site.
-Commonly known as Quito, the city tends to be overshadowed by other dazzling South American destinations such as the Amazon River, Machu Picchu, Iguazu Falls and the Galapagos Islands.
-But there are plenty of things to do in Quito.
+Commonly known as Quito, the city tends to be overshadowed by other dazzling South American places such as the Amazon River, Machu Picchu, Iguazu Falls and the Galapagos Islands.
+Yet, there are enough things to do in Quito to pique the interest of most travellers.

-If you’re on your way to the Galapagos Islands, it’s worth spending some time in Quito.
-The city’s appeal is its well-preserved historic centre.
-There’s an exceptional collection of colonial churches, chapels, convents, monasteries and plazas.
+Most people go to Ecuador because it’s one of the best countries to visit in South America for wildlife.
+So, if you’re off to see the Galapagos Islands animals, it’s definitely worth stopping in Quito for a few days.
+The city’s appeal is its well-preserved historic centre, which has an exceptional collection of colonial churches, chapels, convents, monasteries and plazas.

-1- See the view from Al Parque Itchimbia
+1- Admire the view from Al Parque Itchimbia

 Our first stop was Al Parque Itchimbia, where we climbed steps to a hilltop view of the city.